SubratDash67/Data-Science/Health/Readme.md

 2. **Undefined Metric Warning**:
    - For the stroke prediction model, precision and f1-score were reported as `0.0` for the minority class due to the lack of predicted samples.
 This was mainly observed in the non-SMOTE models.

----

-This README provides an overview of the performance, results, and challenges in the breast cancer and stroke prediction models in this repository.
-Further model improvements can be achieved through handling class imbalance in the stroke dataset and experimenting with more advanced machine learning algorithms.